Muhammad0isah/30DaysOfpython/README.md

 # 30DaysOfpython
-This is my exercise at Arewa Data Science 30 Days of Python
+This is my 30 Days of Python exercise at Arewa Data Science Academy